 We now try to compile all the results for the Gini ($g$) and Kolkata ($k$) indices, obtained in earlier two subsections.
-We collect all the $g$ and $k$ estimate of subsection \ref{subsecA} from the IRS (US) data for household income and income tax during 1983-2018, and in subsection \ref{subsecB} from the Google Scholar citation data for the papers published by 40 international prize winners (Fields medalists, ASICTP Dirac medalists, Boltzmann medalists and von Neumann awardees, see table \ref{table2}) and also from the vote share data in the Indian Parliament elections in 2014 and 2019 (see Table \ref{table3}).
-These compiled results are shown in Fig. \ref{fig4}.
+We collect all the $g$ and $k$ estimate of subsection \ref{subsecA} from the IRS (US) data for household income and income tax during 1983-2018, and in subsection \ref{subsecC} from the Google Scholar citation data for the papers published by 40 international prize winners (Fields medalists, ASICTP Dirac medalists, Boltzmann medalists and von Neumann awardees, see table \ref{table2}) and also from the vote share data in the Indian Parliament elections in 2014 and 2019 (see Table \ref{table3}).
+These compiled results are shown in Fig. \ref{fig6}.
 The overall fit of all these results clearly suggests universal growth of inequality across all the social institutions, markets (income, wealth), universities and academic institutions (citations), elections (vote shares among the election candidates), and the inequality measures convergence towards $k = g = 0.87\pm0.02$.

-In Fig. \ref{fig5}, we show how the growth pattern of the IRS (US) income inequalities ($k$ and $g$ values) compare with the growth of citation inequalities for the papers published by established universities, individual Nobel laureate scientists, and published in established journals (data taken from other publications, refs. \cite{Ghosh2021,Chatterjee2017}).
-Again, all these results clearly indicate that the growth of the values of Kolkata ($k$) and Gini ($g$) inequality indices drift to towards an universal value $k = g \simeq 0.87$ under extreme competitions, suggesting that about $87\%$ wealth, citations or votes are possessed, earned or won by $13\%$ people, papers or election candidates.
+In Fig. \ref{fig7}, we show how the growth pattern of the IRS (US) income inequalities ($k$ and $g$ values) compare with the growth of citation inequalities for the papers published by established universities, individual Nobel laureate scientists, and published in established journals (data taken from other publications, refs.\cite{Ghosh2021,Chatterjee2017,Chatterjee2016}).
+Again, all these results clearly indicate that the growth of the values of the Kolkata ($k$) and Gini ($g$) inequality indices drift linearly towards a universal value of $k = g \simeq 0.87$ under unrestricted competitions, suggesting that about $87\%$ wealth, citations or votes are possessed, earned or won by $13\%$ people, papers or election candidates.